Rabbit Cacciatore or Coniglio alla Cacciatora, my version is a delicious, light, and simple version of a classic Italian rabbit stew.

 - Add a lid and place in the oven and 180°C or 350°F for 40 minutes.

-- Take the pan out of the oven and remove the rabbit legs and cover with foil.
+- Take the pan out of the oven and remove the rabbit legs, and cover with foil.

-- Reduce the cooking liquid by half and then cut the remaining tomatoes in half and add those.
+- Reduce the cooking liquid by half, and then cut the remaining tomatoes in half and add those.
+Stir and cook for two minutes.

 - Return the rabbit and coat it with the sauce before serving it with lots of fresh parsley.